Color Blindness Simulator & Accessible Palette Review

 Drag the color markers in the graph to find a nearby shade that passes accessibility standards if your current one fails.

-Tips for Accessible Color Palettes
+Tips for Color Blindness Accessible Palettes

 High-end screens make subtle colors look distinct.
 Always trust the math (contrast ratio) over your eyes.